msuneela/playwright-api-ui-tests/README.md

    $ npm install

  # Run UI tests in headless
-    $ npx playwright test tests/ui
+    $  npm run test-ui

 # Run tests in  browser, This allows to choose which tests can run
-    $ npx playwright test --ui
+    $ npm run open-test

  # Run tests in headless mode both API and UI , API tests will fail as the url is not valid.
+After run it takes you to tesr report page
-   $ npx playwright test
+   $ npm run test

 --tests